Local-first. Realtime. Deterministic. The document engine that renders, edits and replays entirely in the browser.

 Operation replay, compaction and committed state make the preview feel recoverable instead of temporary.

-Layer and node based rendering with deterministic dirty invalidation.
+Layer and node based rendering with deterministic dirty invalidations.

-PDFium-powered source suppression instead of pure drawRect masking.
+PDFium-powered source suppression instead of error-prone overlay hacks.

 Local edits can survive refresh and compact into committed state.